mitssov88/Deep-Learning-Specialization-Coursera/README.md

 # Deep-Learning-Specialization-Coursera
-All the assignments completed as part of the Coursera Deep Learning Specialization.
+Certificates of all the courses I completed as part of the Deep Learning specialization